sirhusain101/ultimate-extension-boilerplate/README.md

 ## Contributing

 If you have any suggestions, feedback, or want to contribute to this template, feel free to do so!
 Here are a few ways you can contribute:

+- ### Star the Repository:

+  If you find this boilerplate useful, please consider starring the repository!
+It helps others discover it and shows your support.

 - ### Open Issues: